hapytex/time_unit/README.md

 ## Utility functions

-The package provides some utility functions.
+The package provides some utility functions to make working with the time units more covenient.

+### Moving forward and backwardd

 For example when we construct a year with

 ```python3
 year1958 = Year(date(1958, 3, 25))